-The assessment of Roquefort cheese involves a three-stage process:
+The assessment of Roquefort cheese involved a three-stage process:

 - 1. A scientific evaluation of the safety of the cheese to examine the effect of the cheese manufacturing processes on selected microbial pathogens (Attachment 2). - 2.
-A review of the regulatory environment and safety control measures under which sheep milk is produced and Roquefort cheese manufactured (Attachment 3). - 3.
-Verification of the implementation of these control measures.
+A review of the regulatory environment and safety control measures under which sheep milk is produced and Roquefort cheese manufactured (Attachment 3), and - 3.
+Verification of the implementation of these control measures (accomplished by performing an on-site verification audit, reported in Attachment 4).